yanncauchepin/Minesweeper/README.md

 ### ShellGame Monitor ###

-To configure parameters in the minesweeper game on shell, the user have to inform some piece of information.
+To configure parameters for the minesweeper game in shell, the user have to inform some piece of information.
 In chronological order, the user have to provide :
 - ***Height*** : Integer value which indicates the height of the minesweeper game.
 - ***Width**** : Integer value which indicates the width of the minesweeper game.
 - ***Total number of mines*** : Integer value which indicates the total number of mines.